Cervical Laminectomy at New Victoria Hospital

 Cervical spinal stenosis is where the spinal canal narrows in your neck, causing weakness or numbness in your arms and legs.
 The aim of surgery is to prevent further damage to your spinal cord.
 Your symptoms may improve.

-If you would like to enquire further about Cervical Laminectomy surgery, call New Victoria Hospital today on 020 8949 9000 or fill in our online contact form.
+If you would like to receive more information on Cervical Laminectomy surgery at New Victoria Hospital, please call us on 020 8949 9020 or fill in our online form.

 Author: Mr Richard Ashpole FRCS (Neuro.
 Surg.)